Interpreting Context-Aware Human Preferences for Multi-Objective Robot Navigation: Introduction

 Specifically, our approach decomposes preference understanding into three stages.
 First, a VLM extracts a structured description of the current scene (e.g., room type, relevant objects, human presence, and lighting), which serves as contextual grounding.
 Then, an LLM encodes user preferences expressed in natural language by converting them into human-readable, context-dependent rules that are stored in a rule memory, which can be updated during runtime, for later retrieval.
 Finally, a preference translation module maps the context and the retrieved rules for the current situation to a numerical preference vector using a second LLM.
 The vector parameterizes the MORL policy, enabling the robot to adapt its navigation behavior in real time without retraining.

 By combining the semantic reasoning and language grounding of LLMs/VLMs with the execution efficiency of MORL, our framework enables intuitive preference specification and human understandable preference-conditioned robot navigation, while maintaining responsive low-level control.
-In summary, the main contributions of our work are: \begin{itemize} \item A pipeline for preference-aware navigation that (i) predicts scene context from onboard vision, (ii) elicits, updates, and maintains context-dependent user preferences as an interpretable rule memory, and (iii) translates these rules into MORL preference vectors for low-latency motion control. \item An experimental evaluation of individual system components on standard datasets, a user study, and real-robot deployments in various environments, demonstrating that the resulting navigation behavior adapts to context-dependent user preferences. \end{itemize} We will release the codebase and the prompts used for each component upon acceptance.
+Additionally, our human understandable and editable ruleset allows transparent and analyzable human preference as opposed to black box nature associated with foundational models.
+In summary, the main contributions of our work are: \begin{itemize} \item A pipeline for preference-aware navigation that (i) predicts scene context from onboard vision, (ii) elicits, updates, and maintains context-dependent user preferences as an interpretable rule memory, and (iii) translates these rules into MORL preference vectors for low-latency motion control. \item An experimental evaluation of individual system components on standard datasets, a user study, and real-robot deployments in various environments, demonstrating that the resulting navigation behavior adapts to context-dependent user preferences. \end{itemize} The codebase and the prompts used for each component can be found on \href{https://github.com/HumanoidsBonn/Interpreting-Context-Aware-Human-Preferences-for-MORL}{github}.